 Maintaining Australia's high safety standards will be integral to restoring passenger confidence as civil aviation recovers from the severe operational and financial impacts resulting from the COVID-19 pandemic.
-In this respect, regulatory alleviation measures, put in place by Australia as part of ICAO's global coordinated response in the first half of 2020, (e.g. in relation to the currency of licencing and medicals) do not continue beyond the period required to support recovery of the industry and do not negatively impact the safety of Australia's aviation operating environment.
+In this respect, regulatory alleviation measures, put in place by Australia as part of ICAO's global coordinated response in the first half of 2020, expired on 31 March 2021, and the need for specific exemptions to support the recovery of the industry are considered on a case-by-case basis and must demonstrate they do not negatively impact the safety of Australia's aviation operating environment.